skx/tunneller/README.md

 There are two ways to install this project from source, which depend on the version of the [go](https://golang.org/) version you're using.

-If you prefer you can find binary releases upon our [release page](https://github.com/skx/tunneller/releases/)
+> **NOTE**: If you prefer you can find binary releases upon our [release page](https://github.com/skx/tunneller/releases/)

 ### Source Installation go <=  1.11

-If you're using `go` before 1.11 then the following command should fetch/update `deployr`, and install it upon your system:
+If you're using `go` before 1.11 then the following command should fetch/update `tunneller`, and install it upon your system:

      $ go get -u github.com/skx/tunneller